darribas/gdsbook.github.io/_posts/2019-08-29-project-launch.md

 The book is licensed under Creative Commons, is, and always will be freely available online.
-We really see this project as a pedagogical extension of our efforts with PySAL and elsewhere to build an open toolkit for spatial analytics.
-Hence, it is only logical that it adopts a similar open-source ethos.
+We see this project as a pedagogical extension of our efforts with PySAL and elsewhere to build an open toolkit for spatial analytics.
+Hence, our book adopts a similar open-source ethos.

 ### Open development